 A few notes about the key ingredients …

 Cake flour – The recipe calls for cake flour.
-If you don’t have cake flour, make your own cake flour, if you like.
+If you don’t have cake flour, you can make your own cake flour, if you like.
 Simply measure out 1 cup of all-purpose flour.
-Remove 2 Tablespoons and replace it with 2 Tablespoons of cornstarch.
+Remove 2 Tablespoons and replace them with 2 Tablespoons of cornstarch.
 Whisk together and use in the recipe below.
+In a pinch, all-purpose flour could be used.

-Cocoa Powder – you can use any cocoa powder you have on hand.
+Cocoa Powder – you can use any cocoa powder you have on hand, either Dutch-processed or natural.

 Recipe tips!